ahmedhas85/psxgpt/README.md

+# Change log from original published by ishaheen
+Aug 26 2025:
+Added a requirements checker to list and install modules automatically for the project.
+Have added PostGres related troubleshooting issues for Linux in general and Ubuntu in specific

 # psxGPT

 A ChatGPT-like application for Pakistan Stock Exchange (PSX) financial data, which can be repurposed for any financial data including querying a data room during acquisition due diligence.